nohajc/termux-adb/README.md

 ## Current limitations

 Using `termux-usb` and querying device serial number with `libusb` tends to be slow.
 That's not a problem for adb which runs as a daemon and scans USB devices periodically.
-However, it is quite noticable for `termux-fastboot` commands because fastboot doesn't use any background service.
+However, it is quite noticeable for `termux-fastboot` commands because fastboot doesn't use any background service.
 This can potentially be improved in a future release.

 ## How it actually works